Adaptavant/AW-Code-Standards/sonarqube/java/README.md

 ```

-## To Configure the Scanner Properties for Single Module Gradle. :file_folder:
+## To Configure the Scanner Properties for Single Module Gradle.

   set the sonarqube properties in build file, as below.